The three-point Pick-Nevanlinna interpolation problem on the polydisc: Introduction and statement of results

 A class of functions in which one may look for an interpolant for the data $\{(X_j,w_j):1\leq j\leq N\}$ (or, alternatively, conclude that there is no such interpolant in that class) is the class of rational inner functions on $\D^n.$ This would certainly address the concern $(ii)$ above: there is a lot that one knows about the structure of rational inner functions.
 We shall recall some of these properties at the beginning of Section~\ref{S:prelim-res}.
-It turns out that replacing the Schur class by the class of rational inner functions in the statement $(*)$ allows us\,---\,for the three-point interpolation problem, at any rate\,---\,to use aspects of the strategy {\em originally} used to solve $(*)$ for $n=1.$ Specifically: we exploit the fact that the respective automorphism groups act transitively on $\D^n$ and $\D.$

-Our result also addresses the concern $(i)$ above to an extent.
-The problem of determining whether a function interpolates three pairs of points is reduced to finding a single rational inner function that satisfies a certain positivity condition, and which arises from a polynomial of a very special form.
-To make this precise, we shall need some notations and terminology.
+This viewpoint is strongly supported by developments not long after the first version of this paper was written.

+\begin{remark} Under the constraint $N=3,$ based on the work of Kosi{\'n}ski \cite{kos:ftp015}, Knese recently proved \cite[Section 4]{Knese:ftp015} that if a Schur-class interpolant for $(*)$ exists, then an interpolant in the Schur--Agler class can be found.
+Schur--Agler-class functions in the polydisc have a well known realization formula: see \cite{Agler:ftp90} by Agler.
+Bringing this realization formula to the argument underlying \cite[Corollary 2.13]{agmac:ftp99} one can prove (see the remark on p.~193 of \cite{agmac:ftp99}) that a rational inner interpolant exists.
+Our main theorem, which relies on the last two facts, is an outgrowth of an earlier version\,---\,of June $2015$\,---\,of this paper \cite{chand:ftp015}. \end{remark}

+Further comment on our result, in view of Knese's work, will be more meaningful once we have stated our main theorem.
+To do so, we shall need some notations and terminology.
 Given a polynomial $Q\in \C[z_1,\dots, z_n]$, recall that the {\em support of $Q$} is the set

 Writing $Q(z) =\sum_{j=0}^{d}\sum_{|\alpha|=j} a_{\alpha}z^{\alpha}$, define (we use standard multi-index notation here)